kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 urgency is deemed as `non-blocking`, because the server did not specify the parameter.

-# Coexistence with HTTP/2 Priorities
+# Coexistence with HTTP/2 Priorities {#coexistence}

+Standard HTTP/2 ({{!RFC7540}}) endpoints use frame-based prioritization, whereby a client sends priority information in dedicated fields present in HEADERS and PRIORITY frames.
+A client may instead choose to use header-based prioritization as specified in this document.

+## The SETTINGS_HEADER_BASED_PRIORITY SETTINGS Parameter

+To improve communication of the client's intended prioritization scheme, this document specifies a new HTTP/2 SETTINGS parameter with the name `SETTINGS_HEADER_BASED_PRIORITY`.
+The value of the parameter MUST be 0 or 1; the initial value is 0.
+Frame-based prioritization is respected when the value is 0, or when the server does not recognize the setting.

-When connecting to an HTTP/2 ({{!RFC7540}}) server, a client that uses this header-based prioritization scheme SHOULD send a `SETTINGS_HEADER_BASED_PRIORITY` settings parameter (0xTBD) with a value of one.
+An HTTP/2 client that uses header-based priority SHOULD send a `SETTINGS_HEADER_BASED_PRIORITY` parameter with a value of 1 when connecting to a server.

-An intermediary SHOULD set this settings parameter to one for a connection it establishes when and only when all the requests to be sent over that connection originates from a client that utilizes this header-based prioritization scheme.
-Otherwise this settings parameter SHOULD be set to zero.
+An intermediary SHOULD send a `SETTINGS_HEADER_BASED_PRIORITY` parameter with a value of 1 for a connection it establishes when, and only when, all the requests to be sent over that connection originate from a client that utilizes this header-based prioritization scheme.
+Otherwise this settings parameter SHOULD be set to 0.

-The value of this settings parameter set to a non-zero value instructs the server that recognizes the settings parameter to use the header-based prioritization scheme instead of the frame-based prioritization scheme defined in HTTP/2.
-The frame-based prioritization scheme is respected when the value of this settings parameter is set to zero, or when the server does not recognize the settings parameter.
+A client or intermediary MUST NOT send a `SETTINGS_HEADER_BASED_PRIORITY` parameter with the value of 0 after previously sending a value of 1.

+A server MUST NOT send a `SETTINGS_HEADER_BASED_PRIORITY` parameter.
+Upon receipt, a client that supports header-based prioritization MUST close the connection with a protocol error.
+Non-supporting clients will ignore this extension element (see {{!RFC7540}}, Section 5.5).

 # Considerations